-Computer Science (IT) is an education made for both Danish students and students from abroad (IT means “international track”).
-Every part of the programme is taught in English and should not be confused with the original Computer Science education which is only taught in Danish.
-It targets two types of students;
+Computer Science (IT) is an education made for both Danish students and students from abroad (IT means “international track”) and every part of the programme is taught in English.
+Please notice, that this education is not the same as the Computer Science education which is only taught in Danish.

 - Bachelors in Information Technology with Specialisation in Technology from Aalborg University

-- Information technology
+- Information Technology (IT)

-Please find more detailed information on the specialisations and courses under "Academic Content".
+Please find detailed information on the specialisations and courses in the Curriculum for the Master's Programme in Computer Science (IT) under Overview of the programme (§18).